arjuntyagi786/usermanagment/README.md

 "REGISTERED_SUCCESSFULLY"

 If already registered then response is
-### Example Response

 "USER_ALREADY_EXISTS"

 ## 2. API for Login
+Input Fields: username (String) and password (String).
-Here if username and password are there token is generated and saved
+Here if username and password are correct then token is generated and saved

 ### Example Request
 curl -H "Content-Type: application/json" -X POST -d '{